JamesEBall/SEOArticlegenAI/README.md

 These are then keyed into statements to create a semantic sequence:

 ```
-e.g. Based on the above statement "BikeBrands	{bikebrand} bike review: Pros and cons	question"
+e.g. Based on the above SEO query "{bikebrand} bike review: Pros and cons"

 The above produces the following permutations:
 - Orbea bike review: Pros and cons